Xazax-hun/domains/README.md

 infer which regions in the 2D space are reachable by the programs written in the graphical language.
 To get basic syntax highlight for the language install `utils/ide/trlang/trlang.vsix` extension to VS code.

+This project is discontinued, a more advanced version written in Rust is available [here](https://github.com/Xazax-hun/domains-oxide).

 # Running the interpreter

 Consider the following example program from the book: